 Edward Gorsuch Sought His Former Slaves

 In September 1851 Gorsuch obtained warrants from a United States marshal in Pennsylvania to apprehend the fugitives and return them to Maryland.
-Traveling to Pennsylvania with his son, Dickinson Gorsuch, he met up with a local constable and a party was formed to capture the four former slaves.
+Traveling to Pennsylvania with his son, Dickinson Gorsuch, he met up with a local constable and a posse was formed to capture the four former slaves.

 The Standoff at Christiana

-On the morning of September 11, 1851, a raiding party arrived at Parker’s house, demanding that the four men who legally belonged to Gorsuch surrendered.
+On the morning of September 11, 1851, a raiding party arrived at Parker’s house, demanding that the four men who legally belonged to Gorsuch surrender.
 A standoff developed, and someone on the top floor of Parker’s house began blowing a trumpet as a signal of trouble.

 As the federal marshal fled in panic, a local Quaker, Castner Hanway, tried to calm the scene.